-Wondering How To Keep Apples From Browning in the Lunchbox?
+Wondering how to keep apples from browning in the lunchbox?
 Look no further – here are three ways to keep sliced apples fresh!

 Apples are a favorite school lunch addition for many children and moms love their year-round availability and budget friendly prices.
 But, one question I often get when I share the school lunch menus is “How do you keep the apples from browning?”.

-Here’s the secret to keeping apples fresh.
+In this quick video, I show you the secret to keeping apples fresh:

 Fortunately, there are several options for preserving fresh apples, keeping them as crisp and white as the moment you cut them.